BuildTheEarth/docs/source/guide/discord-roles.rst

 ++++++

 The author of the BTE project is PippenFTS.
-He has all permissions on the `Discord <links:Discord>`_ and the last word for critical decisions There is no possibility to obtain the author role.
+He has all permissions on the `Discord`_ and the last word for critical decisions There is no possibility to obtain the author role.
 Do not DM him or ping the role.

 Admin
 +++++

-This role has all permissions, they oversee all managerial staff and put out announcements and changes to the `Discord <links:Discord>`_ server.
+This role has all permissions, they oversee all managerial staff and put out announcements and changes to the `Discord`_ server.
 Admins are long-term, trustworthy staff members and are named by the Author_.
 Do not DM the admins unless it is extremely important.

 Team Manager
 ++++++++++++

 Team Managers are leaders of the different staff branches.
-They have nearly all permissions on the `Discord <links:Discord>`_ and help to make things run smoothly.
+They have nearly all permissions on the `Discord`_ and help to make things run smoothly.
 They focus on their  sub team and help the team members to work efficiently by distributing task and relaying inforamtion to the teams.
 The team managers are chosen from the respective staff team by the Admin_\ s and go through a trial period.

 **Support Manager**